jcupitt/pydicom/README.md

 be ready for production!
 There are plenty of obvious missing features and useful enhancements.

-Having said that, it does work, performs well, has no memory leaks (I think), and supports the whole libdicom file read API.
+Having said that, it does work, performs well, has no known memory leaks, and supports the whole libdicom file read API.

+# Thanks

+Development of this library was supported by NCI Imaging Data Commons (https://imaging.datacommons.cancer.gov/), and has been funded in whole or in part with Federal funds from the National Cancer Institute, National Institutes of Health, under Task Order No. HHSN26110071 under Contract No. HHSN261201500003l.

 # Read frames